JeronimoDU/Default-PLUS-PLUS/README.md

     Radars (atmo and space)

-    Manual Switch (will be turned on upon script start)
+    Manual Switch (will be turned on upon script start, used in the multiple fuel tanks configuration)

 Install the DEFAULT++ vX(rY STABLE WIP) script by right clicking on the control unit, choose Advanced, Run custom configuration